shashwatjolly/Raseed/README.md

   - Request option is there to request payment from another user.
   - Pay option lets you pay to all the pending requests according to your choice.
   - Passbook option shows all your transactions at one place.
 * User only needs to touch the center "Raseed" icon to make pending payments.
-Cancel option is not in a working state at present.
-* Profile section shows the details of current user.
-In the profile section, the details - Phone, Spendings, Earnings and Rewards are regularly updated.
-At present, the rest of the details are hardcoded and fixed.
+* Profile section shows all the details of current user and updates them at every transaction.
 * Offers section will show the offers provided by various companies.
-At present, this section is hardcoded and will be updated in future.
-* Once closed, the user is required to login again by providing credentials.

 *For every transaction, the receipt of payment/bill is provided immediately and e-mailed to e-mail address provided by the user*